AndreiM13/Tour/README.md

-🧭 Tour
-Tour is a web-based application designed to manage and display virtual tours.
+AllThingsSocotra is a web-based application designed to manage and display virtual tours.
 Built with Python for the backend and HTML/CSS and JavaScript for the frontend, it offers functionalities to add new tours, rebuild the tour database, and run the application server.

 📂 Project Structure